Caterpillar Foundation

 -

-Geographic location matters: Priority is given to organizations in communities where Caterpillar has facilities.
+Geographic location matters: Priority is given to organisations in communities where Caterpillar has facilities.
 If you're not in a Caterpillar community, you'll need a compelling case for exception.

 -